hlts2/crssh/README.md

 # crssh

-Penetration tests on SSH servers using brute force or dictionary attacks.
+SSH Password Cracke for penetration tests on using brute force or dictionary attacks.